-(1) This proposal is considered a "routine" matter under NYSE rules.
+(3) This proposal is considered a "routine" matter under NYSE rules.
 Accordingly, if you hold your shares in street name and do not provide voting instructions to your broker, bank or other agent that holds your shares, your broker, bank or other agent has discretionary authority under NYSE rules to vote your shares on this proposal.
+We do not expect there to be broker-non votes on this matter.